A set of master variables for the two-star random graph: Monte Carlo sampling

 We start with an adjacency matrix of an Erd\H{o}s-R\'enyi graph generated by randomly connecting any two vertices with probability $1/2$.
 Then, for each Monte Carlo step, we propose an update move which flips the current edge (filled to empty, empty to filled) for a randomly picked pair of vertices $(i,j)$.
 The change in the adjacency matrix can be formally written as

 This move is then accepted with probability $\text{min}\left(1,e^{H(A) - H(A+\Delta_{ij}A)}\right)$ as per the usual Metropolis algorithm.

-Computing the full Hamiltonian takes a number of operations of order $\mathcal{O}(N^2)$, which can be time-consuming when one has to take a large number of samples from a big system.
+Computing the full Hamiltonian takes a number of operations of order $O(N^2)$, which can be time-consuming when one has to take a large number of samples from a big system.
 One can optimize the numerical process by computing only the change of the Hamiltonian from each proposed update move.
-For this, one needs to compute the change in the total number of degrees $\sum_{k}d_k = \sum_{kl}A_{kl}$ and two-stars $\sum_{k}d_k^2 = \sum_{klm}A_{kl}A_{lm}$ of the graph.
+For this, one needs to compute the change in the sum of degrees $\sum_{k}d_k = \sum_{kl}A_{kl}$, and in $\sum_{k}d_k^2 = \sum_{klm}A_{kl}A_{lm}$.
 From \eqref{eq:varA}, the change in degree of node $m$ is

 It follows that \beq \Delta_{ij}\sum_m d_m = 2(1-2A_{ij}),\qquad \Delta_{ij}\sum_{m}d^2_{m} = 2\left[(1-2A_{ij})(d_i + d_j) +1\right]. \eeq The change in the Hamiltonian is thus